isovalent/ebpf-docs/docs/ebpf-library/libxdp/functions/xdp_program__run_prio.md

 ## Definition

-It allow to retrieve the value of the priorty of the program.
+It allow to retrieve the value of the priority of the program.

 !!! note
     The higher the value, the later the program will run.